tiagosiebler/binance/README.md

 - `npm pack`

 The bundle can be found in `dist/`.
 Altough usage should be largely consistent, smaller differences will exist.
 Documentation is still TODO.

+## Use with LLMs & AI

+This SDK includes a bundled `llms.txt` file in the root of the repository.
+If you're developing with LLMs, use the included `llms.txt` with your LLM - it will significantly improve the LLMs understanding of how to correctly use this SDK.

+This file contains AI optimised structure of all the functions in this package, and their parameters for easier use with any learning models or artificial intelligence.

 ---